 Access to these resources

-Our online resources are for teachers who have completed a full 4-day TDTS course.
-To access the resources section, please contact firstname.lastname@example.org with details of the course that you attended and she will provide you with an access code.
+Our online resources are available for teachers who have completed a full 4-day or 4.5-day TDTS course.
+To access the resources section, please contact [email protected] with details of the course that you attended and the name of your school.

 Log in here